Yakushima sits 60 km off Kagoshima’s southern coast — far enough to need a sea or air crossing.

 Toppy / Rocket jet foil — the fast option

-The jet foil cruises 80 km/h and gets there in 2 hours.
-Stable enough for most kids, but motion sickness happens to ~10% of passengers — bring kids’ seasickness pills.
-No on-board food (snacks only); vehicles cannot be brought aboard.
-Reserved seats throughout.
+The jet foil cruises at 80 km/h and arrives in 2 hours.
+It’s stable enough for most kids, but motion sickness hits about 10% of passengers.

 - Hours: First 07:30, last 16:30; ~6 daily round-trips